TheFlash98/Git-Tutorial/Git-Tutorial.md

 `git clone https://github.com/TheFlash98/Git-Tutorial.git`

 This particular command will be clone the Git-Tutorial repository to your computer locally.
 As you can see the command, I've written `git clone` followed by a link.
 This link is unique to every repository. **Note**: This is the only step except installing for which you need an internet connection.
 Everything else can be simple done offline.
-You can see the link to this repo below the Green button which reads "Clone or Download"
+You can see the link to this repository below the Green button which reads "Clone or Download"

 ![alt-text](https://github.com/TheFlash98/Git-Tutorial/blob/master/Getting-link.png)

 ## Code Time!